-We have identified that the main reason for the gap is the fact that we host the Joint Waste Service (with Tamworth Borough Council).
-The waste service traditionally attracts a larger percentage of male employees, and we employ a higher number of men in the middle quartile displacing more women in the lower and lower middle quartiles which otherwise would have been balanced.
+We have identified the reasons for the gender pay gap: a significant number of our female staff are working part time, resulting in lower pay overall.
+In addition, the waste service traditionally attracts a larger percentage of male employees, hence we employ a higher number of men in the middle quartile displacing more women in the lower and lower middle quartiles which otherwise would have been balanced.